 There are hundreds of Content Management Systems available, all of which have their own niches.
 Some of the most popular CMS platforms are completely license free, helping to reduce website running costs over the long

-When developing for clients on the WordPress CMS platform you must also be literate in how you can secure your WordPress install from malicious attacks.
+When developing for clients on the WordPress CMS platform you must also be literate in how you can secure your WordPress install from malicious attacks, outsourcing your IT department is one of the best ways to protect your business.

 Hello my name is Alex, i’m starting out doing some work for Bytewire, and as part of my initial personal development I am getting familiar with Wordpress.
 Having never used Wordpress before, it’s a jaunt into a new space of the web for me.
 I’m going to document my research and development in the form of regular blog posts on bytewire.co.uk (right here) as to perhaps help others following a similar path to me.